 • Wayne Simmonds just continues to do Wayne Simmonds things.
 On Thursday against the Preds, Simmonds took an errant stick to the mouth as he was observing the action on the bench.
 He left but later returned to the game.
 Of course, he was right back in the lineup Saturday afternoon, albeit with a mouth protector attached to his helmet.

 And of course, he scored Saturday’s game-winner with 2:15 left in regulation off a lovely feed from Valtteri Filppula.
-Simmonds admitted afterward he was losing pucks in his feet due to the impaired vision from the mouth protector and he would have to get some dead teeth extracted soon.
+Simmonds admitted afterward he was losing pucks in his feet because of the impaired vision from the mouth protector, and he would have to get some dead teeth extracted soon.
 That last part sounds just awful, by the way.

 But as far as toughness and results on the ice from Simmonds, it’s gotten to the point where we expect nothing less.
 No surprise, but he now leads the Flyers with six goals on the young season.

 • It was the best and worst this week for prized rookie Nolan Patrick.
 On Tuesday, he wowed the Panthers, his Flyers teammates and the entire Wells Fargo Center with a dazzling, through-the-legs drop pass to Dale Weise, who then promptly deposited the Flyers’ fourth goal of the evening in the victory over the Panthers (see video).
 Seriously, what an unreal pass that was.
 That was uncanny awareness and hockey sense and incredible skill.
 And remember, he’s just 19 years old.